Caribbean·Barbados·Updated May 3, 2026

 What scams target tourists in Barbados?

-The most frequently reported tourist scams in Barbados are Jet Ski Damage Scam at Worthing Beach, Fake Police "Drug Check" Extortion, Unofficial Taxi Touts at Bridgetown Cruise Terminal, with 2 classified as high severity.
+The most frequently reported tourist scams in Barbados are Fake Police "Drug Check" Extortion, Unofficial Taxi Touts at Bridgetown Cruise Terminal, Holetown Restaurant Hidden Fees, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Willemstad and San José.
+Similar patterns are also documented in Nassau and San Juan.

 Are taxis safe in Barbados?